pepperTux/peppertux-game/README.md

 * I also think you need the latest version of openfl?
 I'm not sure.
 * Go to the folder where the game's Project.xml is in a terminal and type "lime test windows -debug" if you're on Windows, "lime test mac -debug" if you're on Mac or "lime test linux -debug" if you're on Linux.

+## How To Make A Level
+This section will be made after all the stuff is added!

 ## Why does this exist?
 I don't really know, but at least you'll be able to (sort of) play SuperTux 0.0.6 on Windows or Mac without using a virtual machine.
 I mean, it's not really the same since there's not gonna be a level editor and it'll obviously be slightly different than the real SuperTux 0.0.6.